Lake Las Vegas Real Estate

 Homes in Lake Las Vegas

-Lake Las Vegas, located in The City of Henderson, Nevada, offers much as a luxury resort destination.
+Lake Las Vegas, located in zip code 89011 and in The City of Henderson, Nevada, offers much as a luxury resort destination.
 More than just a memorable vacation however, Lake Las Vegas offers much for those who wish to make their stay permanent.
 The Lake Las Vegas community offers something for everyone.
-From vacation homes to condos to mansions, everyone can find something to suit their personal preferences.
+From vacation homes to condos to mansions and of course single family homes, everyone can find something to suit their personal preferences.
 Not only are the diverse housing options a plus, the wide variety of settings available, such as homes by the water, golf course, and over looking the beautiful mountains in the distance, make Lake Las Vegas a very appealing area to make a home.

 Note: If you’re looking for homes for sale in Lake Las Vegas, then contact our recommended real estate agents by clicking here.